 Ans.
 A staging area is also known as the landing zone where data from various sources is stored temporarily.
 A staging area is important as all the data should be available in a single area before it is loaded into the data warehouse or data mart.
 It is used for storing and cleaning the data before moving it to the target database.

 Ques.26.
 What is ODS?

 Ans.
 ODS stands for Operational Data Store.
-It is used for operational reporting on the data stored from various data stores and contains the snapshot of the latest data from these sources.
+It is used for operational reporting on the data stored from various data stores.
+Also, it contains the snapshot of the latest data from these sources.

 Ques.27.
 What are active and passive transformations?
 Explain them in brief.

 Ans.
 Active Transformation – In this type of transformation, when the data is passed to the target database from source, the number of rows is changed.

 Passive Transformation – In this type of transformation, when the data is passed to the target database, the number of rows is not changed.